Agriculture in Upper Canada: Settlement

 Crown land policy to 1825 was not geared towards establishing a land market.
-It rewarded the "United Empire Loyalists" with large unencumbered grants in the thousands of acres.
+It rewarded the "United Empire Loyalists" with large, unencumbered grants in the thousands of acres.
 These grants "permitted a cash-strapped society to reward those who had served it and to pay in a currency that all valued.
 Lt.
 Governor Simcoe also saw this as the mechanism by which an aristocracy might be created."
 These Loyalists, who tended also to be Justices of the Peace, were thus wealthier, and tended to adopt the more capital-intensive "improved agriculture" of the gentlemanly farmers of the United Kingdom.
 Those who did not receive free land were forced to become "wheat miners."

 Land sale system

 The land grant policy changed after 1825.
 The provincial administration faced a financial crisis that otherwise required raising local taxes, thereby making it more dependent on a local elected legislature.
 The state ended its policy of granting land to "unofficial" settlers and implemented a broad plan of revenue-generating sales.
 The Crown replaced its old policy of land grants to ordinary settlers in newly opened districts with land sales by auction.
 It also passed legislation that allowed the auctioning of previously granted land for payment of back-taxes.
 Large areas of land passed to speculators.

 This sales policy meant that the second generation of 'later Loyalists' and new immigrants required substantial amounts of capital to start a new farm.
 The cost was between £100 and £200 plus the cost of the land.

 The average cultivated farm size was about 30 acres of cleared land, and it would take a farmer a lifetime to accomplish that.
 Clearing rates averaged between 1.47 and 3.18 acres per year.

 The annual adult consumption of food in the 1830s would include 13 bushels of wheat, 120-160 lbs of pork, 60 pounds of beef, 30 pounds of lamb and 30 bushels of potatoes.
 A child would eat half that.
 With an average household having 6.5 people, they would need 62 bushels of wheat for themselves.
 This is roughly the product of 2.5 acres of land.
-A 25-acre farm would thus produce 132-188 bushel marketable surplus, raising between £5 and £45 depending on wheat prices assuming they were in full production - unlikely in the early years.
+A 25-acre farm would thus produce 132–188-bushel marketable surplus, raising between £5 and £45 depending on wheat prices assuming they were in full production - unlikely in the early years.
 In fact, the average was between £2 and £6 in the 1830s.

 25 acres of land would cost between £70 and £140, and most private mortgages never exceeded seven years.
 Annual mortgage costs thus ranged from £10 to £20 plus interest.
 Most farmers would purchase at least 50 acres of land doubling these figures.
 New farmers with smaller acreages had very thin profit margins.
-Frequent indebtedness and bankruptcy was common.
+Frequent indebtedness and bankruptcy were common.
 The only alternative for many was to adopt an environmentally destructive form of 'wheat mining' whereby they maximized their output of wheat to pay off debts.